SlappyPenguin/Minesweeper/README.md

 - Lines $R+2$ to $2R+1$: A grid of charges with the same format as `vector<vector<int>> charge`

 ## Technical Details
-The solver always tries to find a certain move (revealing a guaranteed safe square or flagging a guaranteed mine), before resorting to probabilistic guesswork.
+The solver always tries to find a certain move (revealing a guaranteed safe cell or flagging a guaranteed mine), before resorting to probabilistic guesswork.

 ### (1) Simple Logic
 We try to apply the 2 simplest logical rules: